nuk0325/CSS_F24_G3_Final_Project/docs/scan-result/scan_analyzation.md

   * Improper buffer restrictions in Intel Media SDK software all versions may allow an authenticated user to potentially enable denial of service via local access.
 * Solution
   * Since Intel has discontinued support, you should discontinue use of the software or remove it.

+#### 7. DHCP Server Detection
+* Cause
+  * The firewall controlling network traffic was disabled.
+* Impact
+  * A local attacker may use DHCP to become intimately familiar with the associated network because some DHCP servers provide sensitive information such as the NIS domain name, or network layout information such as the list of the network web servers, and so on.
+* Solution
+  * Reconfigure firewall rules to block suspicious IPs.
+  * Update the DHCP software to the latest version.